- Search The Registry

 *On this date in 1973, the Bahamas gained independence from the United Kingdom.
-The Bahamas became a British crown colony in 1718 when the British clamped down on piracy.
+The Bahamas became a British crown colony in 1718.

-A new constitution granting the Bahamas internal autonomy went into effect in January 1964, with Chief Minister Sir Roland Symonette of the UBP becoming the first Premier.
-In 1967, Lynden Pindling of the PLP became the first Black Premier of the Bahamian colony; in 1968, the title of the position was changed to Prime Minister.
+A new constitution granting the Bahamas internal autonomy was enacted in January 1964, with Chief Minister Sir Roland Symonette of the UBP becoming the first Premier.
+In 1967, Lynden Pindling of the PLP became the first Black Premier of the Bahamian colony; in 1968, the position title was changed to Prime Minister.
 In 1968, Pindling announced that the Bahamas would seek full independence.
-A new constitution giving the Bahamas increased control over its own affairs was adopted in 1968.
-In 1971, the UBP merged with a disaffected faction of the PLP to form a new party, the Free National Movement (FNM), a de-racialized, center-right party which aimed to counter the growing power of Pindling's PLP.
+A new constitution giving the Bahamas increased control over its affairs was adopted in 1968.
+In 1971, the UBP merged with a disaffected faction of the PLP to form a new party, the Free National Movement (FNM), a de-racialized, center-right party that aimed to counter the growing power of Pindling's PLP.

-The British House of Lords voted to give the Bahamas its independence on June 22, 1973.
-Prince Charles delivered the official documents to Prime Minister Pindling, officially declaring the Bahamas a fully independent nation on July 10, 1973.
+The British House of Lords voted to give the Bahamas independence on June 22, 1973.
+Prince Charles delivered the official documents to Prime Minister Pindling, declaring the Bahamas a fully independent nation on July 10, 1973.
 It joined the Commonwealth of Nations on the same day.
-The Bahamas' booming economy led to it becoming a beacon for immigrants, most notably from Haiti.
+The Bahamas' booming economy made it a beacon for immigrants, most notably from Haiti.
 In 1992, Pindling was unseated by Hubert Ingraham of the FNM.
-Ingraham went on to win the 1997 Bahamian general election, before being defeated in 2002, when the PLP returned to power under Perry Christie.
-Ingraham returned to power from 2007–2012, followed by Christie again from 2012–17.
+Ingraham went on to win the 1997 Bahamian general election before being defeated in 2002 when the PLP returned to power under Perry Christie.
+Ingraham returned to power from 2007 to 2012, followed by Christie again from 2012 to 17.

 With economic growth faltering, Bahamians re-elected the FNM in 2017, with Hubert Minnis becoming the fourth prime minister.
-In September 2019, Hurricane Dorian struck the Abaco Islands and Grand Bahama at Category 5 intensity, devastating the northwestern Bahamas.
-The storm inflicted at least US$7 billion in damages and killed more than 50 people, with 1,300 people still missing.
+In September 2019, Hurricane Dorian struck the Abaco Islands and Grand Bahama at Category 5, devastating the northwestern Bahamas.
+The storm inflicted at least US$7 billion in damages and killed over 50 people, with 1,300 still missing.